Last Updated on March 24, 2021

 - 2 cloves garlic, minced

 - 2 tbsp.
-Balsamic or red vinegar
+Balsamic vinegar

-- 1 tbsp. maple syrup
+- 1 tbsp. date paste or maple syrup

-- 1/2 tsp.
-Cayenne pepper or red chili flakes
+- 1/2 tsp. red chili flakes

-- salt to taste
+- kosher salt and pepper to taste (optional)

 - Line a large baking sheet with parchment paper.